 Les Miserables.
 I didn’t miss anything sung in the movie.
 Lea Salonga has such a beautiful voice.
 Also, the captioning was so clear.
 I’ll recommend Les Miserables to anyone!

-I just wanted to say how good it was to see Secret Cinema putting on a film that was inclusive of deaf and hard of hearing people (Prometheus).
+I just wanted to say how good it was to see Secret Cinema putting on subtitled Prometheus so it was inclusive of deaf and hard of hearing people [150 people attended].
 I just wanted to say a huge thanks for organising the event, thoroughly enjoyed it and appreciate you guys going the extra mile to get interpreters in and to design the signs to herd us into the subtitled cinema.
 Thanks!
 Hardly any other service does it so you guys have nailed it.

 My powerful hearing aids mean that the amplified sound is overwhelming.
 I usually switch them off.
 I've tried cinema loops but they are usually too quiet.
 I only visit the cinema if it's a subtitled showing.